 - Minimum of 5 years of experience in working with diverse LGBT2SQ communities in Ontario.

-knowledge, skills and abilities:
+skills and abilities:

-- Knowledge of the options for accessing health care and community supports in Ontario for trans and non-binary people.
+- Knowledge of the options for accessing health care and community supports in Ontario for Trans and Non-binary people.

 - Excellent interpersonal skills: verbal and written communication; ability to communicate effectively, respectfully, and compassionately with multiple audiences (including physicians, other clinicians, community members).